andybalaam/rabbit-escape/INSTALL.md

     make

+Alternatively:

+    sudo snap install android-studio --classic

+    # Start up Android Studio and install everything it prompts you to install

+    make

 Load the rabbit-escape-ui-android directory as a project into Android Studio.
 From here you should be able to run it as normal.